z1w/z1w.github.io/_pages/about.md

 I am a final-year CS PhD student at the University of Wisconsin-Madison, advised by [Somesh Jha](https://pages.cs.wisc.edu/~jha/).
 In the past, I was advised by [Ben Liblit](https://pages.cs.wisc.edu/~liblit/).
 I am affliated with the fantasitic [madPL](https://madpl.cs.wisc.edu/) group.
 I have also been fortunately mentored by [Thomas Reps](https://pages.cs.wisc.edu/~reps/), [Aws Albarghouthi](https://pages.cs.wisc.edu/~aws/) and [Yudong Chen](https://pages.cs.wisc.edu/~yudongchen/).

 My research lies at the intersection of programming languages and deep learning.
 It stems from formalizing the computational phonomena in deep learning (We CS folks call formalizing *abstracting*; physicists would call it *modeling*), with an emphasis on analyzing the variational properties of neural networks.
 My research style is greatly influenced by Immanuel Kant and the classical Göttingen school of mathematicians.
-Currently, I am working on the homotopy method for large language models testing and analysis.
+My current research focuses on implementing homotopy methods for the analysis and testing of large language models.
+Concurrently, I am employing meta-programming techniques to investigate and leverage emergent linguistic phenomena within these advanced systems.

 I studied mathematics and philosophy at the University of Illinois Urbana-Champaign as an undergraduate.
 I also completed a master degree in computer science at the Courant Institute, New York University, before moving to Madison.
 At New York University, my research advisor was [Richard Cole](https://cs.nyu.edu/~cole/).